Lwillio/ga-adam-airbnb/README.md

 ![Average Reviews by Property Type as a function of Review and Count](https://github.com/Lwillio/ga-adam-airbnb/blob/main/final-project/images/avgRev-propType-reviews.png)

-Based on the data (and the interpretation at the time of "highest count of high reviews"), Apartment listings for the entire apartment received the most positive reviews, followed by **House - Entire** and **Boat - Entire** respectively.
+Based on the data (and the interpretation at the time of "highest count of high reviews"), **Apartment** listings for the entire apartment received the most positive reviews, followed by **House - Entire** and **Boat - Entire** respectively.

-For investment recommendations, Revenue was the primary indicated used to advise the client, both by Property Type and by Neighborhood.
+For investment recommendations, Revenue was the primary indicator used to advise the client, both by Property Type and by Neighborhood.

 ![Revenue by Property Type](https://github.com/Lwillio/ga-adam-airbnb/blob/main/final-project/images/revenueByPropType.png)